savedra1/rental-alerts/README.md

     - TWILIO_SENDER _(optional)_
     - TWILIO_SID _(optional)_

-7. Make sure the default branch in your Github repo is named `main`
+7. Make sure the default branch in your Github repo is named `main`.

 8. Push your changes to the main branch, triggering the Github actions workflow.
 Once this has completed the build, you can log back into the AWS console to spot check and test the newly created Lambda function.